murray501/Todo-List/README.md

 ### Client
   1. graphQL -> use appllo-client
   2. react
+  3. nextjs
-  3. bulma -> for CSS
+  4. bulma -> for CSS